55 Unique Baby Shower Ideas, Plus Virtual Baby Shower Tips

 Is It OK To Throw A Baby Shower For A Second Or Third Child?

 But don’t assume the second shower has to be exactly like the first one.
 Maybe the second or third time around, you plan an intimate brunch with only the girls.
-The parents-to-be most likely have everything they need anyway, so just go and have fun.
+The parents-to-be most likely have everything they need anyway, so just go and have fun at this baby sprinkle.

 Remember, a baby shower is about two things: gifts and conversations.
 Even if you aren’t “showering” the guests of honor with gifts like you did during the first party, enjoying each other’s company is still an important part of celebrating their new bundle of joy.